-One next step identified in the 2008 plan was to assess the status of coverage and accreditation for suicide prevention hotlines.52 The Department of Health Care Services was directed in 2016 to conduct a comprehensive assessment of suicide hotlines and to recommend funding strategies to ensure hotlines have adequate resources to meet demand.53 The department produced a report that documented the structure, capacity, and funding of suicide hotlines accredited by the American Association of Suicidology across the state.54 The report highlighted the demand for a statewide suicide hotline system but also stated that a lack of data prevented the department from determining the funding needed to meet demand.55 As of the date this plan was drafted, \$4.3 million per year of Mental Health Services Act funding is allocated to support California's 11 National Suicide Prevention Lifeline Centers, in addition to local and private funding sources.56
+One next step identified in the 2008 plan was to assess the current status of coverage and accreditation for suicide prevention hotlines.
+The Department of Health Care Services was directed in 2016 to conduct a comprehensive assessment of suicide hotlines and recommend funding strategies to ensure hotlines have adequate resources to meet demand.
+The department produced a report that documented the structure, capacity, and funding of current suicide hotlines accredited by the American Association of Suicidology across the state.
+The report highlighted the demand for a statewide suicide hotline system but said a lack of data prevented the department from determining funding needs to meet demand.
+Currently, \$4.3 million per year of Mental Health Services Act funding is allocated to support suicide prevention statewide through a suicide hotline provider, in addition to local and private funding sources.